Related Posts

 I can confirm that RealPlayer 11 did the trick for me but I have hung onto Firefox 2 for sake of retaining addons.
 When the plugin writers catch up with Firefox 3, I’ll make the jump then.

-Here’s another possible option for getting using RealPlayer’s open source alter-ego, Helix Player, working with Firefox: using Aptitude.
+Here’s another possible option for getting RealPlayer’s open source alter-ego, Helix Player, working with Firefox: using Aptitude.
 The command that you need to issue to install the plugin is as follows:

 sudo aptitude install mozilla-helix-player